 - Essay Writing Tips: Includes links for how to write different types of essays, help with the stages of the writing process, formatting for citations, ideas for topics by subject, and common mistakes made while writing.

 - Tips for Essay Writing (Harvard University): Helpful website with information on how the process of writing can flow successfully, how to research, how to structure the essay, and questions to ask while proofreading.

 - Written?
 Kitten! (writing/productivity): Link that motivates you to write by providing a picture of a cat (or puppy or bunny) after you type a predetermined amount of words

 Write or Die (writing/productivity): The website provides many options for a reward or a punishment for procrastination or not writing enough words in the amount of time selected.

 Practical hints and tips to help reduce stress throughout the semester.

 - Practical Ways to Reduce Stress: List 14 suggestions of practical and easy ways to reduce stress in your daily life.

 - Relaxation Techniques: This site has 3 helpful ways (count-of-3 method, controlled breathing, and progressive relaxation) to reduce anxiety in the moment and get focused and ready to work again.

 - Test Anxiety Strategies: Suggestions of ways to be prepared before a test to avoid having anxiety and an emergency plan for calming down in case you do get anxious during a test.

-- Reading on Stress Management (Mindtools.com): List with many resources on what stress is, how to manage it, many types of coping strategies, and how to relax.
+- Reading on Stress Management (Mindtools.com): List many resources on what stress is, how to manage it, many types of coping strategies, and how to relax.

 - Stress Management (University of Georgia): Website with information on many different categories of stress and links to suggestions on how to manage each.